ukgovdatascience/govuk-tech-docs-sphinx-theme/README.md

 ### Add an accessibility statement

-All public sector bodies have to meet the 2018 accessibility regulations unless exempt;
+All public sector bodies have to meet the
-see [here][govuk-accessibility] for further details.
+[2018 accessibility regulations][govuk-accessibility] unless exempt.

 To add an accessibility statement, create a blank Markdown file in the root of your Sphinx folder called `accessibility.md`; this is the same location as your Sphinx